jblick1327/PySwitch/README.md

 The CI workflow performs the same two commands before running `ruff`, `mypy`, and `pytest`.

+See [ENVIRONMENT.md](ENVIRONMENT.md) for platform-specific PortAudio setup and examples of environment variables such as `SWITCH_EXCLUSIVEMODE`.

 ## Getting Started

 Clone the repository and install the dependencies in editable mode: